After: Poems in dialogue

 Publisher: Caitlin Press

-We invite poets across Canada to contribute to AFTER: Poems in Dialogue, a national anthology celebrating the timeless tradition of poetic response.
+AFTER: Poems in Dialogue, is a national anthology celebrating the timeless tradition of poetic response.
 Just as poets have always been in conversation—across generations, cultures, and languages—this collection invites new work that responds to the voices shaping Canadian poetry today.

-The anthology centers on the vibrant community of over 60 Canadian poets featured in Season 29 of Planet Earth Poetry, each with a new book of Canadian poetry.
+The anthology centers on the work of over 60 poets from across Canada featured in Season 29 of Planet Earth Poetry, each with a new book of Canadian poetry (although, you can respond to ANY WORK by these poets.)

 Submission Guidelines:

-Response Mode: Poems may respond in any meaningful way—dialogue, homage, resonance, challenge, shared themes, or formal innovation.
+• Response Mode: Poems may respond in any meaningful way—dialogue, homage, resonance, challenge, shared themes, formal innovation… try Googling RESPONSE POETRY if you’re a poet who has not yet written a poem inspired by another poem.

 How to Submit:

-Attach: Word or PDF file(s) containing your poems.
+• Attach: Word or PDF file(s) containing your poems.
 Please send one file for each poet to whom you are responding.
-For example, if you have two poems responding to John Smith, both would be saved in one file.
+For example, if you have two poems responding to Shane Book, both would be saved in one file.
 If each of your six poems respond to different poets, you will send six files.
 If all six respond to the same poet, you will send one file.

 e.g. Zoe Dickinson_Zehra Naqiv